paulbradshaw/commandline/joining.md

 `cat *.csv > stopandsearch12month.csv`

 You should now have a new file in the same folder with that name, ready to be analysed.

+## More advanced options

+MA Data Journalism student Niels de Hoog suggested this code to grab CSV files from within their folders, so you don't have to move them manually:

+`find . -name "*.csv" -exec cat > all_data.csv {} +`

+Fellow student Dror Kessler adds this code to move the CSV files using command line instead (so they can then be combined using `cat`):

+`$ mv */* .`